nandkishor22/Arpita/README.md

 ---

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

----

-> Made with ❤️ for Mehndi lovers by Arpita
+> Made with ❤️ for Mehndi lovers by Nandkishor